The universal family of punctured Riemann surfaces is Stein: Introduction

 In this paper, we establish several function theoretic properties of the universal family $V(g,n)$.
 Our first main result is the following.

 \begin{theorem} The Teichm\"uller family $V(g,n)$ for $n\ge 1$ is a Stein manifold. \end{theorem}

-This is a special case of Theorems \ref{th:Stein} and \ref{th:Stein2} given in the sequel.
+This is a special case of Theorems \ref{th:Stein} and \ref{th:Stein2}.
 The result is obvious if $g=0$ and $n\in \{1,2,3\}$ since $T(0,n)$ is then a singleton and $V(0,n)$ is biholomorphic to $\C$, $\C^*=\C\setminus \{0\}$, and $\C\setminus\{0,1\}$, respectively.
 If $2g+n\ge 3$ then $T(g,n)$ is biholomorphic to a bounded topologically contractible Stein domain in $\C^{3g-3+n}$ \cite[p.\ 161]{Nag1988}, but it cannot be holomorphically realised as a convex domain in $\C^{3g-3+n}$ if $g\ge 2$ since the Kobayashi metric and the Carath\'eodory metric on it differ (see Markovi\'c \cite{Markovic2018}), while they agree on a convex domain (see Lempert \cite{Lempert1981}).
 Note also that $\wh V(g,n)$ is holomorphically convex and all holomorphic functions on it come from the base $T(g,n)$.

-We provide two proofs of Theorem \ref{th:main}.
-The first more elementary one in Sect.\ \ref{sec:proof} shows that $V(g,n)$ admits a strongly plurisubharmonic exhaustion function, hence is Stein by a theorem of Grauert \cite{Grauert1958AM}.
-The second one follows from Theorem \ref{th:A-embedding} which shows that holomorphic fibrewise algebraic functions on $V(g,n)$ separate points and provide holomorphic convexity.
-The proof uses Grauert's theorem on coherence of direct images of coherent analytic sheaves and other techniques of complex geometry.
+We provide three proofs of Theorem \ref{th:main}.
+The first one in Sect.\ \ref{sec:proof} shows that $V(g,n)$ admits a strongly plurisubharmonic exhaustion function, hence is Stein by a theorem of Grauert \cite{Grauert1958AM} (see also \cite[Theorem 5.2.10]{Hormander1990}).
+Since every fibre of $V(g,n)$ is an affine algebraic curve, it is natural to expect that $V(g,n)$ admits holomorphic functions which are algebraic on every fibre.
+This is indeed the case.
+The second proof of Steinness of $V(g,n)$ follows from Theorem \ref{th:A-embedding}, which implies that holomorphic fibrewise algebraic functions on $V(g,n)$ separate points and provide holomorphic convexity.
+The proof relies on Grauert's theorem on coherence of direct images of coherent analytic sheaves and other techniques of complex analytic geometry.
+In Theorem \ref{th:OkaWeil} we show that the algebra $\Ascr(V(g,n))$ of fibrewise algebraic functions on $V(g,n)$ is dense in the algebra $\Oscr(V(g,n))$ of holomorphic functions in the compact-open topology.
+A similar argument gives a holomorphic fibrewise algebraic map $V(g,n)\to\C^N$ for some $N\in\N$ which restricts to a proper embedding on every fibre; see Theorem \ref{th:A-embedding-global} whose proof was contributed by Yiran Lin.
+Since the Teichm\"uller space $T(g,n)$ is Stein, it follows that $V(g,n)$ admits a proper holomorphic embedding in a Euclidean space which is algebraic on every fibre; see Corollary \ref{cor:Vgn-affine}.
+This provides the third proof that $V(g,n)$ is a Stein manifold.
+In Sect.\ \ref{sec:AOP} we show that fibrewise algebraic maps of $V(g,n)$ to any algebraically special elliptic manifold (in particular, to any flexible algebraic manifold) satisfy a relative Oka principle; see Theorem \ref{th:AOP}.

+In the remainder of this introduction, we mention some consequences of Theorem \ref{th:main} and pose a few open problems.